chandonmi/EPC-GenElec2024/index.md

 ## Map Background & Details

 This interactive map is the result of a months-long project to visually represent last year's election results for El Paso County at the precinct level.
+The purpose of this map is to strategically support the <a href="https://www.jointinitiatives.org/family-friendly-initiative/">Family Friendly Initiative</a>, a collaborative initiative to expand affordable childcare for families across the Pikes Peak Region.
+This data can be used to develop an optimal strategy for a ballot measure that would address the childcare gap in El Paso County

 Data on all state-wide propositions and amendments, the presidential race, and all national and state representative/senate candidates was initially collected across all 329 precincts in El Paso County.
 This data was then corresponded to each precinct's shapefile, which was obtained through a public dataset found <a href="https://opendata-elpasoco.hub.arcgis.com/datasets/6a9d04124af34a218dfebdbfc2c16864_0/about">here</a>.
+I uploaded the shapefile layers into QGIS and joined election results data for the 4 ballot measures in each table.
+Using rule-based and graduated symbology in each layer, precincts were color-coded to indicate Yes/For, No/Against, and Tie results, and I created heat maps for each layer to show voter density.
+Once the initial map layers were complete, I used the qgis2web plugin to make the map public and interactive.

+When you get to the map, use the Leaflet dropdown menu in the upper-right corner to display which ballot measure results and their associated heat maps you want to see.
+You can select individual precincts to show the precinct number, contest, total precinct votes, Yes/For and No/Against votes, and percentages of Yes/For and No/Against votes.
+Note that Question 300 was a local ballot measure for Colorado Springs, so only precincts for Colorado Springs will display for that layer.

+**Coming soon:** I also eventually want to display which precincts were "swing" precincts - precincts whose Yes/For and No/Against vote proportions were 55/45 to 50/50 to 45/55.

 ## Ballot Measure Details